jameswilliamknight/scripts.pub/Bash/provision/ubuntu/start.md

-# Laptop setup
+# Ubuntu Setup

 Setting up Ubuntu from scratch on hardware or a virtual machine.
+Other distros untested.

 ## Interactive CLI Setup